Follett Corporation: 1950–2000

-2000 -
+2000–present

 In 2000, Christopher Traut was elected president and chief executive officer of Follett Corporation.
 Ken Hull remained as chairman of Follett Corporation.
 In addition, Follett's three core market groups were combined to form Follett Higher Education Group and Follett Library and School Group.
 In April 2001, Ken Hull retired and Mark Litzsinger was elected chairman of Follett Corporation.

 Following a rigorous analysis of the company's portfolio of business units, Follett merged Follett Media Distribution, which provided audio visual products to school and public libraries, into BWI in an effort to provide its library customers with one-stop shopping for all of their book and media needs.
 In addition, in June 2003, Follett sold its interest in Library Systems & Services (LSSI).

 In 2010, Chris Traut retired.
 Charles R. (Chuck) Follett took over the company as president and CEO after holding a wide range of leadership roles during his 37 years with the company.
-That same year, Follett was ranked #155 in Forbes’ list of largest private companies.
+That same year, Follett was ranked #155 in Forbes' list of largest private companies.
 In 2011, the Follett School and Library Group was created to serve the K–12 market under one business group.
 Strategic business decisions were made to move the focus of the school and library group into the K–12 classroom, and in 2011, certain assets of Follett's public library business, BWI, were sold.

-In April 2011, Alison O’Hara was named chairman of the board.
+In April 2011, Alison O'Hara was named chairman of the board.
 Prior to becoming chairman, she served as assistant general counsel of Follett and was a member of the company's board of directors for 11 years.
-Under O’Hara's direction, the board underwent another transformation by bringing in outside directors to lead Follett into the digital future.
+Under O'Hara's direction, the board underwent another transformation by bringing in outside directors to lead Follett into the digital future.
 O'Hara died unexpectedly on July 20, 2013, from complications of breast cancer.